Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 * [Train/Test Split Hacking](train_test_split_hacking.md): _Vary the seed for creating train/test splits in order to get the best result._
 * [Model Selection Hacking](model_selection_hacking.md): _Vary the seed for the model training algorithm in order to get the best result._
 * [Performance Hacking](performance_hacking.md): _Vary the seed for a bootstrap evaluation of a final chosen model on the test set to present the best performance._

+## What Does a Seed-Hacked Result Mean?

+In a stochastic experiment, a single result is a point estimate of the unknown underlying distribution, such as the hold-out/test set prediction error.

+If we repeat the experiment and vary the randomness (e.g., by using different random seeds for data splits or model initialization) we obtain a distribution of estimates.
+Taking the mean, standard deviation, or confidence interval of this distribution gives us a more accurate and reliable understanding of the model's true performance.

+However, when we hack the seed to deliberately select the best possible result (e.g., lowest error or highest accuracy), we introduce systematic bias.
+Rather than estimating the true mean of the performance distribution, we shift the estimate in a favorable direction.

+The result is no longer a fair or unbiased reflection of the model's performance but instead an overoptimistic artifact of the chosen randomness.
+This shift can be substantial and misrepresent the model's real-world generalizability.

 ## What About Large One-Off Models?